canonical/uss-tableflip/doc/upstream_release_process.md

 This covers the cloud-init upstream release process.

+# Assumptions
+## cloud-init
-This document assumes the Canonical cloud-init remote is named `upstream` whereas your personal fork is named `origin`.
+cloud-init is assumed to be cloned locally with the Canonical cloud-init remote named `upstream` and your personal fork named `origin`.
 For example,
 ```bash
 $ git remote -v
 origin	git@github.com:MyGithubName/cloud-init.git (fetch)